Rachael Robertson (writer)

-Rachael Robertson is an Australian author and speaker.
+Rachael Robertson is an Australian author, keynote speaker, and leadership expert.
 She is an authority on leading in extreme environments.
 Robertson is a former Antarctic Expedition Leader, who led the 58th Australian National Antarctic Research Expedition (ANARE) to Davis Station in 2005.

-She based her work of speaking, writing and mentoring on the leadership lessons she learned in Antarctica.
+She was only the second female to ever lead a team at the Station and one of the youngest ever leaders.

 Personal life

 Robertson was born in Geelong, Victoria, Australia to Sharon and Lawrence Robertson and grew up as the oldest child with a younger brother and sister.
 She spent the majority of her pre-adult life living in the South Eastern suburbs of Melbourne.

-Robertson now resides in Melbourne with her husband and child.
+Robertson currently resides in Melbourne, and is a "third generation Geelong Cats AFL supporter".

 Early career

 Robertson graduated from Deakin University with a Bachelor of Arts majoring in Public Relations and commenced a career in Public Relations with Melbourne Parks and Waterways.
 She moved out of PR and into the operational role of Park Ranger – Customer Services with the newly created Parks Victoria.
-Over 14 years, Robertson successively moved into more senior roles.
 At the time of leaving for Antarctica, she was Chief Ranger of Victoria's South West Region.

 She holds an MBA from Melbourne Business School.

 Antarctica

-Robertson became Australia's youngest and the third female Antarctic Station Leader at Davis Station.
+Robertson became Australia's youngest and the second female Antarctic Station Leader at Davis Station.
 Robertson led the 120 scientists and tradespeople in Davis station over the Antarctic summer (December 2004 to February 2005).
 She then led and managed the 17 other people who remained behind at Davis Station to maintain the operation until the scientists and tradespeople returned in November 2005.
 In "Leading on the Edge", she recounts the wide disparity between Antarctic life in summer, and Antarctic life in winter.

 Robertson quoted, "the repetitive monotony of the day-to-day work and the same old faces at breakfast, lunch and dinner create a nine-month-long 'groundhog day' experience".